-When you’re suffering through a sudden dental emergency, the very last thing you want to deal with is more confusion.
-At The Castleberry Center, we want our Houston patients to be as informed as possible.
+When you’re suffering through a sudden dental emergency near Houston, the very last thing you want to deal with is more confusion.
+At The Castleberry Center, we want our patients to be as informed as possible.
 That’s why we have gathered some of the questions that we get asked the most often by patients with dental emergencies and answered them down below for your convenience.

 What Is Considered a Dental Emergency?